Most parents do not struggle to explain kindness. They struggle to make it stick.

 Before bedtime

 Elf Mates can help look back at all the acts of kindness your little one did.
-Together you can discuss :
+Together you and your little one can discuss :

 Who we helped today?